 After about a year though, the plastic cracked and fell off.
-But much worse, it permanently marred my bike frame where it attached, because I had to clamp it down so tightly to carry the weight of the lock.
+But much worse, it permanently marred my bike frame where it attached, even with the rubber gasket, because I had to clamp it down so tightly to carry the weight of the lock.
 When I discovered that damage, I was not happy.

 If you go online, you can find all kinds of clumsy contraptions people have come up with to attach their U-locks to their bikes.
 One creative one was made of PVC pipe.
 I’ve also seen guys stick the U-lock in their pants or belt!
 (I’m wondering how they sit).

-After doing some research online, I found a great solution!
-Bontrager makes a $40 bike rack that has a slot that perfectly fits my U-lock.
-Was this on purpose?
-I don’t know, but it seems too perfect to be chance.
+After doing some research online, I found a $40 Bontrager rack that has a slot that perfectly fits my U-lock.
 The opening is wide enough for the “U” section of the lock to slide in, but stops at the actual cylindrical lock section.
 Furthermore, there is a metal flap that stops the lock from hitting your spokes.

 Securing the Lock

-This solution was great except for one thing – the lock would rattle and jump around as I rode on rough surfaces or went over bumps.
-The solution to that was to add an 18-inch length of bungee cord to hold it down.
+I use an 18-inch length of bungee cord to hold the lock down.
 It still rattles if I go over something big like a curb, but that’s fine with me.

 Have you found a better solution to hold your bike U-lock?
 Please comment below! – Brian